LMS Implementation Process: A Step‑by‑Step Guide

-A learning management system implementation is not something you wish to skimp on.
+Implementing a learning management system is not something you wish to skimp on.
 Just like the deployment of other software, LMS implementation is also a complex process.
 But the only way to overcome this complexity is to make a detailed plan from the get-go.

 A planned launch increases your chances of ensuring that end users adopt LMS completely.
 One of the major factors that are quite challenging in it is to pick the right platform.
 This is exactly where you start the planning phase of your LMS implementation project plan.